 For housing to be affordable for multiple income levels and family types, a balance of owner and renter-occupied units for a variety of incomes should continue to be provided.
-Smaller families and couples may desire alternatives to single-family detached owner-occupied housing, such as townhomes, flats, cottage housing, and apartments above storefronts.
+Smaller families and couples may desire alternatives to singlefamily detached owner-occupied housing, such as townhomes, cottage flats, housing, apartments above storefronts.
 Other households may choose to rent to maintain mobility.
 As employers seek out new expansion opportunities and work from home positions increase in popularity, nearby workforce housing becomes a critical component to site selection.